| Category: | Pilates Lesson Planner |

-Stand straight.
-Hold ring between hands.
-Inhale, lift ring above head.
+Stand tall holding the ring between your hands.
+Inhale, lift the ring overhead.
 Exhale, fold forward.
-Inhale, lift upper body while bending legs in chair position.
-Lift arms.
-Exhale fold forward.
-Inhale, return to start.
+Inhale, lift your upper body into a chair position, raising your arms.
+Exhale, fold again.
+Inhale, return to the start.
+Repeat.

 Stretches back and hamstrings.
 Strengthens legs.